utdata/rwdir/docs/03-import.md

 - Performer name
 - SongID - Concatenation of song & performer
 - Current week on chart
 - Instance (this is used to separate breaks on the chart for a given song.
-Example, an instance of 6 tells you that this is the sixth time this song has appeared on the chart)
+Example, an instance of 6 tells you that this is the sixth time this song has fallen off and then appeared on the chart)
 - Previous week position
 - Peak Position (as of the corresponding week)
 - Weeks on Chart (as of the corresponding week)